 People with epilepsy have a higher rate of anxiety and depression than the general population.

 There is no doubt that anxiety and depression can affect attention, memory and learning.

 This can be underestimated, yet these symptoms are quite common.
 Problem-solving and higher thinking, are greatly diminished when someone is suffering from anxiety and/or depression.
 These symptoms can interfere with all areas of a person’s life, including work, school and their relationships.

-If you feel you have or your child has anxiety or depression, it is best to see a professional and get help.
+If you feel you or your child has anxiety or depression, it is best to see a professional and get help.
 You can get a referral from your GP (Medicare will fund 10 sessions of psychology under the Mental Health Plan)